aimms/how-to/Articles/314/314-from-dat-to-data.rst

 Why was this change made?
 --------------------------

+#.
+Some users save and maintain a lot of cases, and their data manager files became unwieldy.

+#.
+When a case becomes corrupt, this might affect all cases stored in the same data manager file.
+Switching over to ``.data`` files, mitigated that risk.

+#.
 In AIMMS it is possible to compare different scenarios as explained in Section "Managing multiple case selections" in AIMMS The User's guide.
     By having the case in a folder, it is easy to copy cases from other and different people in the same folder; thereby it becomes easy to compare scenarios developed by different people.

 Upgrading an AIMMS project to a newer AIMMS release
 ---------------------------------------------------